modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-10-sect-3.md

 ### The LIGO project as a learning community.

 It is nonsense to analyze if all the previous 16 operational criteria (OC) for the application of the pragmatic pedagogic principles have been satisfied while the LIGO project was planned, developed and evaluated.
 However, it makes sense to consider if the activities reported in the Nobel Lectures by Weiss and Barish satisfy in general any of those four principles.
-It is an exercise for thinking what implied the LIGO project and consider if an international learning community has been formed.
+It is an exercise for thinking about what implied the LIGO project and consider if an international learning community has been formed.

 The reported activities in those two Nobel Lectures constitute a LIGO chronology describing a [timeline](https://en.wikipedia.org/wiki/Timeline) for publications of papers, reports, or proposals as well as for actions undertaken by individuals or institutions participating in the project.
 In what follows, for each Nobel Lecture, those activities are grouped together according to the four pedagogical principles characterizing a learning community: accessible knowledge, visible thought, mutual learning, and continuous learning.
-These selections are not unique, and it is possible that some activities could be grouped in more than one principle.
-When required, texts quoted from the Lectures are indicated in between quotes.
+These selections are not unique, and it is possible that some activities could be grouped on more than one principle.
+When required, texts quotes from the Lectures are indicated between quotation marks.

 #### ACTIVITIES DESCRIBED IN WEISS´ LECTURE.